About Bighill

 The Bighill Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Madison County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Bighill, Kentucky residents are available through the local police department and authorized providers in Madison County.
+Fingerprinting services for Bighill, Kentucky residents are available through local police (where present) and authorized providers in Madison County.
 Services cover background checks, professional licensing, and employment screening.
+Contact local police (where present) or the Madison County Sheriff's Office for scheduling and fees.

-Property records for Bighill, Kentucky are maintained by the Madison Property Valuation Administrator's Office and the Madison County County Clerk.
+Property records for Bighill, Kentucky are maintained by the Madison Property Valuation Administrator's Office and the Madison County Clerk.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Madison County, including parcels in Bighill.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
-The Madison County County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
+The Madison County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Kentucky counties provide online property record searches through their county websites.
-For in-person requests, visit the Madison County offices at the county courthouse.
 The Madison County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Bighill, Kentucky residents are available through both county and state offices.
 The Kentucky Cabinet for Health and Family Services, Vital Statistics, located in Frankfort, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Kentucky.
 Orders can be placed online, by mail, or in person.
 Locally, the Madison County Clerk's office issues marriage licenses and maintains marriage records for Madison County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.